Kevin Short (RNZAF officer)

-Air Marshal Kevin Ronald Short, CNZM is a Royal New Zealand Air Force officer, serving as Chief of Defence Force since 1 July 2018.
+Air Marshal Kevin Ronald Short, CNZM is a retired Royal New Zealand Air Force officer.
+He served as Chief of Defence Force from 1 July 2018 to 6 June 2024.

 Short joined the Air Force in 1976.
 He served as Commander, Crib Rotation 9, the Provincial Reconstruction Team, in the early years of New Zealand's deployment to Bamiyan, Afghanistan.

-In June 2011 Short was appointed Deputy Chief of Air Force, before being appointed Commander Joint Forces New Zealand from 25 February 2013.
+In June 2011, Short was appointed Deputy Chief of Air Force, before being appointed Commander Joint Forces New Zealand from 25 February 2013.
 He assumed the role of Vice Chief of Defence Force on 31 March 2014.
 After four years in the post, Short was promoted air marshal and succeeded Lieutenant General Tim Keating as Chief of Defence Force on 1 July 2018.
+Short was succeeded by Air Marshal Tony Davies as Chief of Defence Force on 6 June 2024.

+Honours and awards

 On 6 July 2022, Short was appointed an Honorary Officer of the Order of Australia for his "distinguished service in fostering the military relationship between Australia and New Zealand through exceptional leadership, unwavering commitment, strategic foresight and uncompromising professionalism".

+On 6 April 2024, Short was awarded the Legion of Merit in the degree of Commander.
+The award was presented by Admiral John C. Aquilino, Commander of the United States Indo-Pacific Command.

+In the 2024 King’s Birthday Honours, Short was appointed a Companion of the New Zealand Order of Merit, for services to the New Zealand Defence Force.